 Do we sometimes expect our kids to obey, but don’t expect ourselves to have to put forth the necessary effort to train them?
 It would be nice if giving an order was enough, but it’s not.
 We have to show our kids how to obey and be ready to show them what happens when they don’t obey.

 These are training years, parents.
 We are in the trenches.
 Yes, we will miss out on conversations with our friends.
 We might have to suddenly hang up the phone or pull over the car.
 We have to parent with the expectation that our kids will disobey and it is up to us to step in immediately and train them.
 Obedience does not happen naturally.

 There is a beautiful parallel between God’s parenting and our parenting.
 God knows we are sinners, but He does not treat us as our sins deserve because we are His beloved children (psalm 103:10).
 However, if He lets our sin go unchecked, He would not be a loving Father.
 He disciplines out of love (Hebrews 12:6).

 When we expect our kids to disobey we are able to strike that balance of grace and discipline.
 We should not get angry and frustrated, but we must also not become passive.

 Do you have a short fuse when your kids disobey?
 Remember that they are sinners in need of grace, just like you.

 Do you take a passive approach to parenting, assuming your kids are obeying you, or at least obeying “good enough?”
 Remember that they are sinners and sin requires action.
 Since they are too young and foolish to handle it themselves, their precious lives are in your hands.

 Follow me on Facebook for daily encouragement and anecdotes from my crazy life!

-Looking for the perfect Christmas gift for a young mom's stocking (or maybe even your own)?
-"The Gospel-Centered Mom" Bible study is available on Amazon!
+Looking for the perfect Christmas gift for a young mom’s stocking (or maybe even your own)?
+Grab your copy of “The Gospel-Centered Mom” here!